 “We have to understand that development occurs in many streams,” says Hollier.
 “For example, walking is gross motor.
 Picking up something like a Cheerio is fine motor.”
 Add to these the cognitive streams that lead to communication and it’s easy to see that the linear development many parents expect is a failed model.
-“The way development goes sometimes you might do some in one area and less in another,” Hollier adds.
+“The way development goes, sometimes you might do some in one area and less in another,” Hollier adds.

 She notes the better way to mark development is by recognizing a child’s natural developmental rhythm, or pattern.
-That could be difficult considering many baby book guides or developmental pamphlets don’t give parents this option, but Hollier says that pediatricians are adept at teasing out developmental patterns to help parents understand where their child is at.
+That could be difficult considering many baby book guides or developmental pamphlets don’t give parents this option, but Hollier says that pediatricians are adept at teasing out patterns to help parents understand where their child is developmentally.
 “Understanding the pattern that your child has is more important than any one milestone or moment in time.”

 “The way the neurological and muscular system develops is from the top of the head to the toes,” Hollier notes.
 “Then it develops from the midline out to the fingertips.”
-Which is why babies gain head control first, followed by control of their trunk to sit up, pull up and finally walk.
+This is why babies gain head control first, followed by control of their trunk to sit up, pull up and finally walk.

-Temperament also has a great deal to do with milestone achievement.
+Temperament also has a great deal to do with developmental milestone achievement.
 An outgoing, adventurous, risk-taking child may be quicker to crawl in order to explore and discover.
 On the other hand, a cautious child might rather stay in one place, or stay by their parent rather than strike out into the world.